p4-team/ctf/2018-07-21-ctfzone-quals/web_magician/README.md

 And observe the new option in menu: manage.php:
 ![](image5.png)

-Let’s write a pyaload that fills the form with our uid and gives us premium account:
+Let’s write a payload that fills the form with our uid and gives us premium account:
 ```html
 <script>
 window.name = `